Teneo

-Teneo is a public relations and advisory company.
-The company was founded in June 2011 by Declan Kelly, Paul Keary, and Doug Band, and as of 2025 has more than 1,600 employees located in 40 offices.
-Majority owned by CVC Capital Partners since 2019, Teneo's value was estimated at about $2.3 billion in August 2025.
+Teneo is a public relations and advisory company providing strategic communications, financial advisory, restructuring, and management consulting services to corporations, financial institutions, and governments.
+The company was founded in 2011 by Declan Kelly, Paul Keary, and Doug Band.

+As of 2025, Teneo operates in more than 40 offices worldwide with over 1,600 employees.
+The firm is majority-owned by CVC Capital Partners and has been valued at approximately $2.3 billion.

 Today the company is led by Chairwoman Ursula Burns and CEO Paul Keary.

-In its early years, Teneo was the subject of controversy primarily over its business ties to the Clinton family.
-In later years, the firm's work within authoritarian regimes has also proven controversial.

 History

 CVC Capital Partners has described Teneo as providing "strategic communications, investor relations, restructuring, management consulting, physical & cyber risk, financial advisory, corporate governance advisory, ESG, political & policy risk, and talent advisory to help clients address the most complex business challenges and opportunities."
 Headquartered at 280 Park Avenue in Manhattan, as of 2019 the firm had offices in 18 other locations as well.